Bersaglieri: Assault Divisions

-On 10 June 1918 the I Assault Division was created with three regiment-sized groupings of three Arditi battalions each with assigned HQ.
-On 25 June 1918 the II Assault Division was raised and the two divisions thus formed the Assault Army Corps (Corpo d'Armata d'Assalto).
+On 10 June 1918 the 1st Assault Division was created with three regiment-sized groupings of three Arditi battalions each with assigned HQ.
+On 25 June 1918 the 2nd Assault Division was raised and the two divisions thus formed the Assault Army Corps (Corpo d'Armata d'Assalto).
 Each division consisted of three groupings with two assault battalions and a Bersaglieri battalion, with an attached group HQ.
 Additionally each division fielded one Bersaglieri cyclists battalion, a cavalry squadron, a mountain artillery group, a sapper battalion, and various support units.
 The six Bersaglieri battalions in the groupings had been deployed to Libya until 28 May 1918.
-Additionally the corps fielded the Cyclist Assault Reserve Battalion formed on 24 June 1918 from the remaining men of the II, VI, IX, and X cyclist battalions.
+Additionally the corps fielded the Cyclists Assault Battalion formed on 24 June 1918 from the remaining men of the II, VI, IX, and X cyclist battalions.

 The corps's two divisions had the following structure:

 Geographical Distribution

-In 1914 the 1st Bersaglieri Regiment moved its depot from Sanremo to Naples to be closer to its upcoming area of deployment in Libya, while the 5th Bersaglieri Regiment moved from Ancona into the vacant barracks located at Sanremo.
+In 1914 the 1st Bersaglieri Regiment moved its depot from Sanremo to Naples to be closer to its upcoming area of deployment in Libya, while the 5th Bersaglieri Regiment moved from Ancona into the vacant barracks located at Sanremo and the 11th Bersaglieri Regiment moved from Naples to Ancona.

 Interwar years

 After the war the nine wartime regiments were disbanded and the number of Bersaglieri battalions in the remaining regiments reduced to two per regiment.
 A new role was seen for the light infantry as part of Italy’s commitment to Mobile Warfare.
 The post-war Bersaglieri were converted into bicycle troops to fight alongside cavalry in the Celeri (fast) divisions.
-Elite units with high morale and an aggressive spirit were seen as one way to break such tactical stalemates as the trench warfare of 1915-18.
+Elite units with high morale and an aggressive spirit were seen as one way to break such tactical stalemates as the trench warfare of 1915–18.
 The Bersaglieri gave Italy highly trained formations suitable for service with both cavalry and tanks.
 When the armoured divisions were formed in 1939, the link between the Bersaglieri and mobile warfare continued.
 Each new armoured and motorised division was allocated one Bersaglieri regiment.

-Interwar Period
+Interwar period

-A single Bersaglieri regiment, the 3rd Bersagleri, took part in the Second Italo-Ethiopian War in October 1935, invading from Eritrea as part of the 30th Infantry Division Sabauda under General Italo Gariboldi.
+A single Bersaglieri regiment, the 3rd Bersaglieri, took part in the Second Italo-Ethiopian War in October 1935, invading from Eritrea as part of the 30th Infantry Division Sabauda under General Italo Gariboldi.
 There, they took part in the Christmas Offensive and the Battle of Amba Aradam, among others.
 The regiment was detached and sent back to Asmara in March 1936 to join a new unit, the East Africa Fast Column under Achille Starace.